Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel paradigm of fine-tuning vision models via leveraging MLLMs to improve visual robustness on downstream OOD tasks.
 Specifically, we effectively estimate a transition matrix to help find the most probable noisy classes.
 By using a positive exemplar and a negative exemplar retrieved based on the noisy classes, we can conduct DICL to rectify incorrect vision model predictions through two stages dubbed diagnosing and therapy.
 Thanks to the rectified predictions, the robustness of vision models can be further improved through fine-tuning.
-We conduct extensive quantitative and qualitative experiments to carefully validate the effectiveness of our method.
+We conduct detailed theoretical analysis and extensive quantitative and qualitative experiments to justify the proposed method.
 Our framework can significantly reduce the cost of training vision models and provide insights into many visual recognition problems such as OOD detection, OOD generalization, weakly-supervised learning, \textit{etc}.